watson-developer-cloud/discovery-components/README.md

 6. Perform one of the two steps

-   - Run the setup script (which does the same thing as the below step using the username/password provided in `.env.local`)
+   - Run the setup script (which does the same thing as the below step using the username/password provided in `.env.local` but requires `jq` to be installed locally -> Mac OSX: `brew install jq`)
      ```
      yarn workspace discovery-search-app run server:setup
      ```